 In 2019, the motto of the festival was “Dia-logos” (8-19 August 201*).
 Again, there will be “prefestival activities”, four concerts prior to the main festival at different places of the islands of Lesbos and CHios in order to include the whole island (and its neighbours) into the festival activities.

-The 2020 edition of the festival will take place from 8-19 August 2020.
-This year’s motto is “Odyssey”.
-Two world premieres are planned, one by a Greek female composer, the other one by Nickos Harizanos, who has been composer in residence at the Molyvos International Music Festival before.
+The 2020 edition of the festival was supposed to take place from 8-19 August 2020.
+Two world premieres were planned, one by a Greek female composer, the other one by Nickos Harizanos, who has been composer in residence at the Molyvos International Music Festival before.
+Due to the Corona crisis, the festival cannot take place as it was planned.
+The team, however, developed a smaller alternative programme.
+There will be two concerts in Molyvos on August 17 and 18, a pre-festival activity in Stuttgart, Germany, on July 23 or 24 and a post-festival activity in Berlin, Germany, on August 20 or 21.

 The Molyvos International Music Festival is supported by the Embassy of the Federal Republic of Germany Athens and the Greek National Tourism Organisation.